Packing Guides

 Last updated: April 2026

-What to pack depends on trip length, climate, and how much space you have in liters.
-Each guide below covers what to bring, how many liters it takes, and whether your setup fits a carry-on bag.
+What to pack depends on trip length, destination, climate, and how much space you have in liters.
+Each guide below covers what to bring, how many liters it takes, and whether your setup fits.
+Browse by trip length, destination, or travel type.

 How Trip Length Affects What You Pack